jieunspark/jieunspark.github.io/README.md

 # standard-website
 This is a standardized materials to build a personal website that looks like "doeun-kim.github.io".
-It requires some basic understandings of HTML.
+To build your own personal website with this, it requires some basic understandings of HTML.

 Here are the steps to follow:
 1. Create your own Github account (your github ID will be a part of your website's address: *your_github_id*.github.io